Category: EasternLoop2016

 Hey Guys!!
 So…we stayed a week in Virginia Beach.
 A whole week to soak up all of the…errr….rain?
 Yup, it rained pretty much the entire week we were there.
 But!
 The show trip must go on!

 We stayed at a place called Holiday Tav-L-Park.
-This is what I thought we would end up getting.
-This is really a pretty basic kind of site.
+This is the kind of site I thought we would end up getting.
+This is really a pretty basic, no frills kind of site.
+Pretty standard.

 This is what we got.
 This was our site.
 We laughed about the difference.
 Kind of funny what $30 more per night will get you…grass, concrete, and cable.
-This Rv park was huge!
+This RV park was huge!
 It had four pools, mini-golf, and various playgrounds.
 We would actually stay there again and if we ever make it back to the VA Beach area we probably will.
 The lack of grass didn’t bother us and we never watch cable anyway.
+The only thing we didn’t care for was the noise of all the aircrafts flying overhead at all hours of the day…and night.

 One of my HP friends lives in VA Beach and we got to meet up with her and her kiddos for dinner one night! *waves at friend* We had a great time meeting face-to-face for the first time while enjoying some tasty Mexican food!
 One of the neatest things about our #easternloop2016 has been seeing so many of my HP/FB friends.
 Our kiddos have been switching numbers and staying in touch too!

 We did make it to the famous Neptune statue on VA Beach!
-The rain even held off long enough for us to snap a picture and take a look at the beach!
+The rain held off long enough for us to snap a picture and take a look at the beach!
+We weren’t able to have a beach day during this stay but we did get to walk around the boardwalk area a little and look in some of the shops.

-Virginia even gave us a rainbow on our last night there.
-We really enjoyed our time in Virginia and will visit the state again!
+Virginia gave us a rainbow on our last night there.
+We really enjoyed our time in Virginia and will definitely try to visit the state again!

 See y’all down the road!